-Ever since the release of Windows 8 Developer Preview, a number of programs have been released to bring back Start menu in Windows 8.
+Ever since the release of Windows 8 Developer Preview, several programs have been released to bring back the Start menu in Windows 8.
 We have already covered some good programs such as ViStart, Power8, Metro Start, and Start8 programs to get back the Windows 7’s Start menu in the newest version of Windows.

 Handy Start Menu isn’t for users who are looking for just a Start menu for Windows 8.
-Rather it’s for users who are in search for an application that improves the default Start menu in Windows XP, Vista, and Windows 7.
+Instead, it’s for users who are in search of an application that improves the default Start menu in Windows XP, Vista, and Windows 7.

-Handy Start Menu is a good enhancement to the default Start menu.
+Handy Start Menu is an excellent enhancement to the default Start menu.
 Handy Start Menu organizes the programs in the Start menu and lets you easily find the program you are looking for.
 Handy Start Menu categories all programs in different categories: Office, Utilities, Games, Internet, Graphics and Design, Music and Video, Education and Science, Accessories & Built-in Apps, and Miscellaneous.

 You can change the default settings of the menu by launching its settings.
-Under settings, you will see options to add new category, show number of items in the categories and return to the default Start menu settings.
+Under the settings, you will see options to add a new category, show the number of items in the categories, and return to the default Start menu settings.

-Handy Start menu isn’t ideal for Windows 8, as it doesn’t bring all the features of Windows 7 Start menu to Windows 8.
-The developer of the software plans to add all capabilities of Windows 7’s Start menu in coming versions.
-Do note the the setup offers you install Reg Organizer during the product installation.
-If you aren’t interested, uncheck Install Reg Organizer box.
+The handy Start menu isn’t ideal for Windows 8, as it doesn’t bring all the features of the Windows 7 Start menu to Windows 8.
+The developer of the software plans to add all capabilities of Windows 7’s Start menu in the coming versions.
+Do note the setup offers you install Reg Organizer during the product installation.
+If you aren’t interested, uncheck the Install Reg Organizer box.

-And if you are looking for way to organize your Start menu and make it clutter free without installing third-party programs, check out our how to manually organize Start menu programs in Windows 7 guide.
+And if you are looking for a way to organize your Start menu and make it clutter-free without installing third-party programs, check out our how to manually organize Start menu programs in Windows 7 guide.